Alien Wavelengths to Shared Spectrum

 Multiple alien wavelengths can exist on an OLS, each is assigned to distinct multiplexer port with a specified bandwidth.
 With Ribbon's Apollo optical transport system, provisioning an alien wavelength is as easy as 1-2-3 (see below).
 Once provisioned, alien wavelengths have access to the same system benefits as native Apollo wavelengths, including optical performance monitoring, and accessibility to automated protection switching and WSON restoration.

-- Degine the 3rd-party transponder as an unmanged element and link physically to an Apollo OLS multiplexer port
+- Define the 3rd-party transponder as an unmanaged element and link physically to an Apollo OLS multiplexer port

-- Define the alien wavelength as a "virtual transceiver" on the port, covering its chracteristics for Tx/Rv power, CD, PMD, etc.
+- Define the alien wavelength as a "virtual transceiver" on the port, covering its characteristics for Tx/Rx power, CD, PMD, etc.

 There is no concern that alien wavelengths will disrupt the optical transport system.
 The multiplexer port filters constrain them to their specified center frequencies and bandwidth, to prevent accidental overlap with other wavelengths.
 In addition, the OLS monitors and attenuates their power levels, as part of its task to optimize transmission for all wavelengths.

 Shared spectrum (also known as alien spectrum) is the new kid on the block, which extends the concept of alien wavelengths.
 Here a primary network operator, who owns and operates an optical transport system, leases a band of optical spectrum to an end-customer to use as they wish.
 Typically, this would be to an enterprise that runs its own network, or even another smaller network operator.
 The motivation is that laying optical fibers (particularly for long distances) is expensive.
 When the primary network operator is not using the entire spectrum for their own purposes, they can lease a portion of that spectrum to others.